Thursday, November 14, 2024

 I also encourage you to like and visit the group You Know You're From Greenwich Ct If, where links to the show are posted weekly, too.

 Mark your calendars.
-The next show is scheduled for Tuesday, the 24th of September 2024 -and I will have returned from my home in Hawaii.
+The next show is scheduled for Tuesday, Election Day, the 5th of November 2024.

 CLICK HERE